AMWA-TV/bcp-003/best-practice-tls-pki.md

 - a monitoring application using the IS-04 Query API
 - a connection control application using the IS-05 Connection API

-### API Message
+### Message

-Information sent according to an API, e.g.:
+Information sent according to an NMOS API, e.g.:

 - an HTTP request
 - an HTTP response
 - a WebSocket message
-- an MQTT message

-### Message Sender

-The Server or Client that is sending API Messages.

-_Note: this corresponds to "Sender" in RFC 8446, but that term has a specific meaning in AMWA IS-04 and IS-05._

-### Message Receiver

-The Server or Client that is receiving API Messages.

-_Note: this corresponds to "Receiver" in RFC 8446, but that term has a specific meaning in AMWA IS-04 and IS-05._
+A Message can also carry payload data related to an NMOS API.

+- For example the draft IS-07 specification uses WebSocket and MQTT transport to carry event data.
+  These can be considered as Messages for the purposes of this document.
+  - Although ST 2110 payload information is not considered a Message here.

 ## Introduction (informative)

 The AMWA NMOS Interface Specfications use HTTP and WebSockets for API communications between Nodes, network services and control applications.

 This document identifies best practice for providing these communications with:

 - **Confidentiality**:
-    API Messages passing between the Client and Server is unreadable to third parties.
+    Messages passing between the Client and Server is unreadable to third parties.

 - **Identification**:
     The Client can check whether the Server is owned by a trusted party.

 - **Integrity**:
-    It must be clear if API Messages have been tampered with.
+    It must be clear if Messages have been tampered with.

 - **Authentication**:
-    The Client can check if API Messages actually came from the Server it is interacting with, and vice versa.
+    The Client can check if Messages actually came from the Server it is interacting with, and vice versa

 This is achieved as follows:

 - HTTP and WebSocket communications are tunneled over TLS (i.e. they use HTTPS and WSS).
-- The Message Sender includes a signed hash in the API Message to authticate that it has originated it.
+- The Server or Client sending each Message includes in it a signed hash to authticate that it is the originator.
-- The Message Receiver uses the hash to check that the API Message has not been altered.
+- The other party checks the hash to check that the Message has not been altered.
-- The Server (and optionally Client) presents X.509 certificates signed by a point of mutual trust.
+- The Server (and optionally Client) presents X.509 certificates, preferably signed by a Certificate Authority
-  - This allows for identification of the parties.
+  - This provides a point of mutual trust to identify the parties

 When used correctly HTTPS provides an excellent level of security.
 However it is important it is implemented well, with up-to-date versions, and in a way that will ensure cross vendor inter-operability.

 A later document will cover **authorisation**, i.e. how the Server can determine whether the Client should be allowed to carry out the requested operation.

+These recommendations only provide an overview.
+See [Further Reading](#further-reading) for more detailed information.

 ## TLS